AdaptivMCP/AdaptivMCP/README.md

   <img src="assets/logo/adaptiv-logo.png" alt="Adaptiv Controller logo" width="200" />
 </p>

 Adaptiv Controller uses this server to talk to GitHub.
 You deploy it yourself (for example on Render.com), provide your own GitHub token, and connect it to ChatGPT as an MCP server.
-The server publishes a versioned controller contract via the `controller_contract` tool; controllers should read that contract instead of hard-coding assumptions or duplicating it in prompts.
-The contract includes an explicit `limits` section that documents external constraints (model provider token/time limits, GitHub API and repository limits, and MCP runtime constraints).

 Assistants are expected to treat this controller like their own development machine—lean on `run_command`/`run_tests` for execution, quick searches, and usage checks, and avoid large, token-heavy inline detours (for example huge heredocs or full-file dumps) when a concise command, slice, or diff keeps context tight.
 This server does not add its own per-task budgets beyond what OpenAI and GitHub already enforce; instead it defines workflows, guardrails, and editing preferences inside those external limits.